 Boston boasts world-class hospitals and serves as a hub of medical innovation and industry, but the thriving health care economy has not always translated to adequate care for all of our residents.
 The COVID-19 pandemic has revealed and widened Boston’s deep health disparities by race and neighborhood, further afflicting communities already burdened with exposure to gun violence and environmental hazards, and further destabilizing residents struggling with homelessness and the opioid epidemic.
 Michelle is fighting for the access and resources to ensure the health of every family and the resilience of our public health infrastructure.

-The safety and health of every neighborhood requires resources for public health, youth development, trauma supports, and community-led anti-violence efforts.
 Whether in our schools or on our streets, public safety should be built around restorative justice and community trust.
 From ending gun violence and domestic violence, to reforming our crisis response infrastructure, building wellness in our city means dismantling racism in our institutions and setting a new standard for accountability and community oversight.

 Economic justice starts with a commitment to worker power, workplace safety, and livable wages.
 Especially during the COVID-19 pandemic, standing up for labor rights has life and death consequences.
 Boston’s economy and our economic recovery should be built on good, green jobs, made truly accessible when we tackle the struggles facing working families, from lack of affordable child care options to housing insecurity.
 Michelle is focused on confronting wealth inequality and building economic prosperity through a commitment to labor rights.